-People who have bariatric surgery for weight loss take big steps towards a healthier life, and shedding pounds after their procedures lowers their risk for obesity-related health conditions.
+People who have bariatric surgery for weight loss take big steps towards a healthier life.
+The pounds they shed after their procedures lower their risk for obesity-related health conditions.
 However, they also need to be prepared to make significant lifestyle changes that will make their surgery successful.
 In fact, having bariatric surgery requires a lot of preparation and planning.

-“Patients need to make a real commitment to appropriate diet and exercise before they have a bariatric procedure,” says Christian Birkedal, MD, a bariatric surgeon at AdventHealth Weight Loss and Bariatric Surgery.
+“Patients need to make a real commitment to appropriate diet and exercise before they have a bariatric procedure,” says John Paul Gonzalvo, DO, FACS, bariatric surgeon at the AdventHealth Bariatric Surgery at Tampa.
 “I ask my patients, ‘Are you committed enough to have surgery?
-You need to be able to follow the diet you will need to eat for the rest of your life before your procedure, or you’ll be fighting against your surgery afterward.’”
+You need to be able to follow the diet you will need to eat for the rest of your life before your procedure, or you’ll be fighting against your surgery afterwards.’”

 Bariatric surgery should not be seen as an easy way to lose weight.
-Rather, it’s a tool for people whose diet and exercise do not work well enough.
-People who want bariatric success need to prepare for it physically and psychologically.
+Rather, it’s a tool for people for whom diet and exercise do not work well enough on their own.
+People who want bariatric success need to get ready for it physically and psychologically.

 A New Diet Before a New Life

-“It’s important to start eating differently before surgery by eating the same diet you will need to eat after surgery,” Dr. Birkedal advises.
-This means eating smaller portions and meals with fewer carbohydrates and more protein.
-Patients should practice this diet, so it’s not new to them as they recover from their bariatric procedure.
+“It’s important to start eating differently before surgery by eating the same diet you will need to eat after surgery,” Dr. Gonzalvo advises.
+This means eating smaller portions and meals with fewer carbs and more protein.
+Patients should practice this diet so it’s not new to them as they recover from their bariatric procedure.

 Mom Was Right: Eat Smaller Meals and Chew Your Food

-Besides eating smaller meals than they’ve been used to, patients need to practice chewing their food much more thoroughly.
-That’s because, after surgery, the opening between the esophagus (food tube) and stomach will be smaller than the size of a quarter.
+Besides eating smaller meals than they’ve been used to, patients need to practice chewing their food much more thoroughly than before.
+That’s because after surgery, the opening between the esophagus (food tube) and stomach will be smaller than the size of a quarter.

-These dietary and eating changes constitute a “major mind shift” that Dr. Birkedal says patients should make before moving forward with surgery.
+All of these dietary and eating changes constitute a “major mind shift” that Dr. Gonzalvo says patients should make before moving forward with surgery.

 The Need for Real Exercise

-“Most weight loss will occur in the first year after bariatric surgery,” says Dr. Birkedal, “after which it becomes very hard to lose weight.”
-Therefore, it’s important that patients take advantage of that first year as much as possible.
-Exercise is a big part of that formula, and our team members at AdventHealth Weight Loss and Bariatric Surgery help educate patients on how to start exercising safely.
+“Most weight loss will occur in the first year after bariatric surgery,” says Dr. Gonzalvo, “after which it becomes very hard to lose weight.”
+Therefore, it’s important that patients take advantage of that first year as much as possible so they do not miss their chance to lose the weight they desire.
+Exercise is a big part of that formula, and the team members at Bariatric Surgery at Tampa help educate patients about how they can start safely exercising.

 Gaining a New Mindset to Set Yourself Up for Success

-Our AdventHealth Weight Loss and Bariatric Surgery teams also recommend that patients see a psychologist or mental health professional for counseling before surgery to help redefine their relationship with food.
-Emotional eating, or using food and calories as an outlet for depression, stress or anxiety, is common, and people who have bariatric surgery will need to find new, healthier coping mechanisms.
+Patients at the AdventHealth Bariatric Surgery at Tampa also see a psychologist before surgery to help redefine their relationship with food.
+Emotional eating – using food and calories as an outlet for depression, stress or anxiety – is common.
+People who have bariatric surgery will need to find new, healthy ways to cope with negative emotions.

-Dr. Birkedal also says that he sees many people who eat mindlessly, or simply because they are watching a movie rather than because they are hungry.
+Dr. Gonzalvo also says that he sees many mindless eaters, who eat simply because they are watching a movie rather than because they are hungry.

-If you are interested in learning more about whether bariatric surgery is right for you, schedule a consultation at AdventHealth Weight Loss and Bariatric Surgery and get started now.
+If you are interested in learning more about whether bariatric surgery is right for you, schedule a consultation at the AdventHealth Bariatric Surgery at Tampa.
+Call Call813-971-2470 for an appointment.